MQTTCool/auth-hook-example/README.md

 `AuthDemo` under the `<MQTT.COOL_HOME>/pages` folder, and copy there the contents of `src/web` of this project.
 * If required, install Node.js
-* From the `src/feed` folder, get the [MQTT.js](https://github.com/mqttjs/MQTT.js) client library, which is required by the feed application:
+* From the `src/feed` folder, locally install the feed application:

  ```
- npm install mqtt
+ npm install
  ```

 ## Build